azey7f/nixos-servers/README.md

       - server: `kubectl exec -n app-attic attic-0 -- /bin/sh -c 'atticadm -f /config/config.toml make-token --pull main --push main --validity 100y --sub woodpecker-ci'`
         - add to woodpecker as `ATTIC_TOKEN`

 [^1]: See `config/rke2/default.nix`, but the TLDR is that it's possible to use the RKE2 [embedded registry](https://docs.rke2.io/install/registry_mirror) to completely disable pulling any images and rely on those preinstalled on the node(s).
-Runtime airgappiness is handled with cilium's network policies.
+Runtime airgappiness is handled with network policies.
 [^2]: In this example specifically I mean *only* for the public proxy, at time of writing this isn't implemented yet but eventually I'd like to run a local step-ca instance for local network connections
 [^3]: version four of the Internet Protocol as defined in RFC 791 (three digit RFC! and we're still using it in $YEAR).